-ALERT: If you have trouble accessing recordings from previous Moodle courses, you must first Configure the Panopto Block in your course.
+FACULTY ALERT: If you have trouble accessing recordings from previous semesters, you should re-Configure the Panopto Block in your course.
 Here's how to do it:

 - Locate the Panopto Block and hit the Configuration icon (cog)

 - When the page refreshes, select "Add this course to Panopto"

 - Hit the back to config link, then Save Changes